vasilakisfil/Introspected-REST/README.md

 After all, nowadays most of the development happens around the Web and HTTP is the only protocol that browsers officially support.

-However there are other protocols as well.
+Nonetheless, there are other protocols as well.
 QUIC is a HTTP alternative protocol that is targeted for low latency and uses UDP underneath.
-CoAP is targeted in the IoT and also uses UDP underneath (full TCP/IP stack is quite heavy for constrainted devices) SIP is also a text-based protocol that is used in VoIP.
+CoAP is targeted in the IoT and also uses UDP underneath (full TCP/IP stack is quite heavy for constrainted devices).
+SIP is also a text-based protocol with the same semantics as HTTP and is used in VoIP.

 ### Network level
-Finally (well for the scope of this manifesto, in networks the lowest protocols are the one found in the Physical level which deal with the wire signals), in the network level, the browser (or any other non-browser client) sends the Networked request in one of the TCP, UDP, etc
+Finally (well for the scope of this manifesto, in networks the lowest protocols are the one found in the Physical level which deal with the wire signals), in the network level, the browser (or any other non-browser client) sends the networked request in one of the TCP, UDP, etc

 The actual protocol depends on the protocol used by the protocol level.